Rails to Naval History

 To fire one of the four large Regulus missiles, she carried in two hangers.
 Then, the sub would surface, pull a missile out of a forward hanger, mount it on a launching rail, and then fire at its target.
 The missiles could be fitted with either nuclear or conventional warheads.

-For a brief period, the Growler was a small part of American’s nuclear deterrence, but as technology quickly outpaced the Regulus with the development of the Polaris ballistic missile that was fired from submerged submarines, the Growler was decommissioned in 1964.
+For a brief period, the Growler was a small part of America’s nuclear deterrence, but as technology quickly outpaced the Regulus with the development of the Polaris ballistic missile that was fired from submerged submarines, the Growler was decommissioned in 1964.

 After years of neglect, the Growler was saved from scrapping or being sunk as a practice target, joining the Intrepid Museum in 1988.
 Today you can visit her with a Regulus missile posed on the launcher.

 At the museum, there are also many exciting exhibitions to explore.
 You won’t want to miss Postcards from Earth: Holograms on an Interstellar Journey, which is a temporary exhibit that showcases an inspiring collaboration between science and art.
 It investigates unique materials and approaches used to develop a vehicle capable of reaching another star system at speeds never thought to be achievable.
 On the Mend: Restoring Intrepid’s Sick Bay is another fascinating exhibition.
 It examines the history of medical care on the ship.
 Objects, photographs, archives and oral histories will be featured.
 Visitors can also explore an interactive 3D model of sick bay.
 Other current exhibitions include Kamikaze: Beyond the Fire, On the Line: Intrepid and the Vietnam War, and A View from the Deep: The Submarine Growler and the Cold War.